Cognigy/Documentation/docs/en/docs/agent-assist/migration/integrating-agent-assist-with-cognigy-ai-app-helm-chart.md

 echo "Secrets copied successfully."
 ```

-Then run the script:
+Run the script:

 ```bash
 chmod +x copy-secrets.sh
 ./copy-secrets.sh
 ```

-## New values
+### Preparing `values.yaml` for Migration

+Configure the `values.yaml` file with new values for the ingress and the cognigyAgentAssist section:

 ```yaml
 ingress: